Peiliang/HistoML/Specification/Level1/Use_Cases/Population-based Prognosis Analysis/Readme.md

-## Population-based Prognosis Analysis
+## Population-based Phenotype Characterization

-This use case demonstrates how to analyze large scale statistic data with HistoML.
+This use case demonstrates how to analyze histopathological features contained in whole-slide-images of large patient populations using HistoML.

 #### Important Files